Tokyo Olympics reach 6-months-to-go mark with some fireworks

 The other mission is to convince the world that Fukushima prefecture has recovered.
 The area, roughly 250 kilometers (150 miles) northeast of Tokyo, was devastated by the 2011 earthquake, tsunami and the meltdown of three nuclear reactors.
 Thousands still struggle, many in temporary housing.

 There is resentment in the northern prefecture, and in neighboring prefectures, that some of the billions spent on the Olympics could have aided recovery.
-Some resident fear the Olympics will be used to draw a line under the disaster.
+Some residents fear the Olympics will be used to draw a line under the disaster.

 “There is a sense that once the Olympics are over, Japan can start cutting off subsidies to those hurt by the disaster,” Leheny said.